al-jimenez/g/README.md

   3) git push (if remote repo defined)

- The commit message can be specified on the command line i.e.:  g u "<commit message>" This message will be prepended with the machine name and stagged filenames, i.e.:  "[a-macbook]:README.md; Updated README.md file"
+ The commit message can be specified on the command line i.e.:  g u "<commit message>" This message will be appended with the stagged filenames, i.e.:  "[a-macbook]:README.md; Updated README.md file" Optionaly I have include bash commits with the same code to prepend date and machine name as well.

 ### Ignore Option
  This option adds a file to the .gitignore file using the following syntax: g ignore <filename>

+### Git Log Options
+ Here are some 'git log' options that I commonly use:

+ g log | g l      -     which git log --name-status